Rhinophyma is a skin disorder that causes the nose to become enlarged. Some other symptoms include lumpy, thickened skin and broken blood vessels.

 Surgical treatment

-Advanced rhinophyma requires surgery to remove affected tissue.
+Advanced rhinophyma requires surgery to remove the affected tissue.
 A 2020 study describes the following safe, effective five-step surgical technique for rhinophyma:

 3. Debulking: The surgeon uses curved scissors to cut away the thickened skin.
 They also take samples of any areas that may be malignant and send them to a lab for analysis.